rush86999/atomic/README.md

 4. "Find an available time slot for a team meeting with [list of attendees]."

 For simple 1:1 meetings, you won't need calendly links anymore.
 Your recipient replies to you and Atomic, and a meeting gets scheduled for you automatically.

-### What this is not for?
-- Replace regular scheduled fixed meetings.
-Fixed time meetings do not get changed.
-- Creating fixed meetings.
-Just use your calendar for it.

 ## Documentation